lambdamikel/Busch-2090/README.md

 The ``busch2090-mega-v2.ino`` is the Busch Microtronic mega emulator version 2.
-This version uses different hardware, see below, and is meant to be cased.
-The first pictures show the mega emulator version
+This version uses different hardware, see below, and is meant to be housed in a case.
+The first pictures show the mega emulator version 2.
-2.

 Also, you will find some programs in the ``software`` subdirectory.
 See below for instructions how to use them, and for a brief explanation of the ``.MIC`` file format.

 ###Acknowledgements